 On the way down the Cape, we’ll see Corn Hill.
 On November 15, 1620, a party of 15 crew members of the Mayflower, at anchor in Provincetown harbor, set out in small boats in search of food.
 They came ashore at the mouth of the Pamet River and climbed a nearby hill where they discovered the Pamet Indian’s winter store of corn.
 That spot, now marked by a small monument, lies just over 100 feet from the entrance to Corn Hill Landing.
 On First Encounter Beach, we will see the site of the first skirmish with the Wampanoag people.
 On December 8, 1620, the Pilgrims, led by Standish and Bradford, met the Nauset Tribe of the Wampanoags.
 Due to previous bad encounters with European explorers, the meeting did not go well.
 We’ll also make a visit to the Cove Burying Ground where Mayflower Pilgrims Constance Hopkins Snow, Joseph Rogers and Giles Hopkins are buried.
-We will return to the Plantation to paint Delft tiles, as well as enjoying a traditional Thanksgiving meal.
+We will enjoy a traditional Thanksgiving meal at the Daniel Webster Inn before returning to Plymouth.
 (B/D)

 After breakfast, we will transfer to Boston Airport.
 (B)

 Please note this itinerary is copyrighted.

 Our hotels are chosen for their quality, amenities and proximity to areas of interest.
 Whenever possible, we choose hotels in town centers, so that you are able to go off and explore in your free time.
 It may be necessary for us to substitute hotels for others of equal quality.
 You will be fully informed of any changes that affect you.
 Enjoy your stay!